rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 ```
 Here we can see that we have set the `tier` parameter on the ERC20 being sold in the Sale, to be the tier contract of the Tier we just created: `tier: tierContract.address`.

-We have also set the `reserve` in the Sale (i.e the token-to-gather) to be the Contract address of Mumbai TestNet Matic, which we will be gathering for this example.
+We have also set the `reserve` in the Sale (i.e the token-to-gather) to be the Contract address of [Mumbai TestNet Matic][polygon-faucet], which we will be gathering for this example.

 We can now create this Sale in `index.js`: